 - The Breadmaster on The Tick (Evil Chef type).
 Do not mess with his dangerous and yet delicious army of gingerbread cookies.
 "Not baked goods, Professor; baked bads!"

 - Celebrity Deathmatch featured the four-armed Japanese chef Beni Trauma, one of the Super Freaks, who is thought to have the DNA of Emeril Lagasse.

 - In Futurama, Bender proves a literal example by being a chef of 30% iron.
 And various other metals like titanium, zinc, dolomite, etc. It varies by episode and the requirements of the gag being made.

 - Applejack and Pinkie Pie of My Little Pony: Friendship Is Magic, the former being a motherly sister and the latter being a professional baker.
-They're both more than capable in a fight, on one occasion fighting off an entire hoard of changelings with their bare hoofs, a cannon that shoots party supplies, and the magic of Stock Footage.
+They're both more than capable in a fight, on one occasion fighting off an entire horde of changelings with their bare hoofs, a cannon that shoots party supplies, and the magic of Stock Footage.

-- Chef Harold Hillard was awarded three bronze stars, a silver star, and earned himself three purple hearts during his service as a US Marine (in both the Korean and Vietnam wars).
+- The late Chef Harold Hillard was awarded three bronze stars, a silver star, and earned himself three purple hearts during his service as a US Marine (in both the Korean and Vietnam wars).
 After he retired from active duty, he became a chef.
 He went on to train chefs at Kaiser University's Tallahassee, Florida campus.
 Specifically, he teaches meat cutting and knife skills (one of his students in the fine art of rendering meat from whole pieces to small bleeding chunks was, in fact, the same Robert Irvine who will be appearing in the next example).
-The man's almost 80 years old, and can debone an entire pig in less than 20 minutes.
-Don't mess with him.
+At the age of 80 years old, he was still capable of deboning an entire pig in less than 20 minutes.

 - Robert Irvine, MCFA (C.G.) of the Food Network's Dinner: Impossible.
 He's a Royal Navy veteran.
 On top of it all, he's buffed and cut enough to look like he could kick your ass with ease.